cyrexin/simplechatroom/README.md

 # Simple Chatroom

 ### Brief description
 This simple chatroom is developed by Python 2.7 mainly using the socket module.
 It adopts the server-client structure, where clients can send messages to each other via the server.
 Some elementary security features are also included in this system.
-The Github space for this project is: https://github.com/cyrexin/simplechatroom
+This document is written in Github format.
+If you prefer to the more readable version, please visit: https://github.com/cyrexin/simplechatroom

 ### Details on development environment
 This program is written and complied by Python 2.7.3.
 The text file user_pass.txt contains all the usernames and encrypted passwords.
 This file is included in the folder.
 If it is missing by accident, or you cannot log in, simply run the following command and the text file will be created/updated: